Teacher Certification Program for College Graduates (TCPCG)

 If you do not qualify for a waiver, create an account at www.ets.org/praxis.
 Register to take the computer-delivered Praxis Core.
 Students will need to submit test scores by May 1 (prior to entering the teaching program).

-- Minimum passing standards are set by CSDE.
-However, students do not need to achieve the passing score in order to enter the teaching program.
-TCPCG will use the scores diagnostically to determine if students need remediation in any area.
+Although there are minimum passing standards, students do not need to achieve the passing score in order to enter the teaching program.
+The TCPCG will use the scores diagnostically to determine if students need remediation in any area.
+However, students should spend time preparing for the tests, so we can accurately determine whether or not you need remediation.

-- Writing: 100 minutes; 40 selected-response questions and two essay questions
+- Writing: 100 minutes; 40 selected-response questions and two 30-minute essay questions

 - Combined Test: 5 hours